-- Terrorism Coverage: If you are injured as a result of terrorist activity, Liaison will provide benefits (up to the policy maximum selected) if the following conditions are met: 1.
+- Terrorism Coverage: If you are injured as a result of terrorist activity, the Seven Corners Travel Medical plan will provide benefits (up to the policy maximum selected) if the following conditions are met: 1.
 You have no direct or indirect involvement.
 2. The terrorist activity is not in a country or location where the United States government has issued a travel warning within 6 months prior to your date of arrival.
 3. You have not unreasonably failed or refused to depart a country or location following

-- Political Evacuation Benefit: “If a formal recommendation is made for you to leave the country, (Liaison) will pay to transport you to your home country.
+- Political Evacuation Benefit: “If a formal recommendation is made for you to leave the country, Seven Corners will pay to transport you to your home country.
 This benefit will not apply if a formal Travel Warning was issued by the State Department, and you did not follow it.”